Looking Closely at the Growth Curve for Innoviz Technologies Ltd. (INVZ)

 Cantor Fitzgerald gave a rating of “Overweight” to INVZ, setting the target price at $14 in the report published on May 19th of the previous year.

-During the last 5 trading sessions, INVZ fell by -2.71%, which changed the moving average for the period of 200-days by -6.69% in comparison to the 20-day moving average, which settled at $5.28.
-In addition, Innoviz Technologies Ltd. saw -20.82% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, INVZ rose by +2.45%, which changed the moving average for the period of 200-days by -25.34% in comparison to the 20-day moving average, which settled at $5.21.
+In addition, Innoviz Technologies Ltd. saw -20.98% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for INVZ